Keraiink-tv/Training/README.md

 Question 1:
 In the thunderklient, insert your name.
-(UPDATE: MADE THE TRAINING - the folder is called api-name-training)
+(UPDATE: MADE THE TRAINING - the folder is called api-name-training).

 Question 2:
 Make a loop.